janetjeun/food-recipe-recommender/README.md

 2. Turn your leftovers or excess ingredients into new dishes instead of throwing them away
 3. Donate excess food to organizations like Singapore Food Bank

 In this project, I would like to address item no 2: The leftovers / excess ingredients.
 Although there are no lack of online recipes out there, often times recipe searching was done before you do your grocery shopping to buy the ingredients.
 But what if it is turned the other way round?
-Based on the available ingredients, what are the recipes we can make?
+Based on the available (excess) ingredients, what are the recipes we can make?
 To address this problem, a recipe recommendation system that would take users input for the ingredients, and produce an output of recipes that uses the ingredients were created.

 ## Datasets